Tongue Web Piercing

 For more detailed aftercare informationprovides very detailed aftercare information for all types of body piercings.
 They have done a fantastic job with their information packets regarding aftercare for both adults and minors.
 They cover all the basics and provide the reader with additional great tips.
 They offer the information under the creative commons license so please feel free to download, print or view the information on site.
 If you’re a studio you can also purchase high quality printed brochures for your customers.

-Most people that receive a tongue web piercing keep it over the short term and do not run into rejection issues.
-However, there is still a possibility of rejection, the length of time before a rejection really depends on the individuals anatomy and on the placement of the piercing.
-The position of your piercing plays a roll on how soon you may experience rejection the further forward the sooner you may reject.
-To lessen your risk of rejection, as with any piercing, keep your jewelery clean.
+Most people do not run into rejection issues.
+However, there is always a chance the length of time before a rejection really depends on the individuals anatomy and on the placement of the piercing.
+The position of your jewelry plays a roll on how soon you may run into issues.
+To lessen your rick, as with any piercing, keep your jewelery clean.

 Once you get your new piercing come on back and send us a photo for our new piercing gallery.